vaebhav10/Space-invaders-Ai/README.md

 ## 🎮 Gameplay

 - Move the player ship using **Left** and **Right Arrow Keys**
-- Shoot bullets using the **Spacebar**
+- Shoot using the **Spacebar**
 - Aliens descend in waves and shoot back
 - Survive until the timer ends to win
 - If an alien reaches the ground or the player is hit — game over
-- Press **R** to restart after game ends
+- Press **R** to restart after the game ends

 ---

-## 🤖 AI Feature
+## 🤖 Adaptive AI System

-The key innovation in this project is the **adaptive enemy AI system**.
+The core innovation in this project is the **adaptive enemy AI system**, which makes invader behavior responsive to the player's play style.

-## AI Approach:
+### AI Approach

-Lightweight rule-based behavior modeling
+- Lightweight rule-based behavior modeling
-Real-time telemetry collection
+- Real-time telemetry collection
-Periodic decision cycles
+- Periodic decision cycles
-Adaptive formation control
+- Adaptive formation control
-Difficulty scaling per wave
+- Difficulty scaling per wave

-### How it works:
+### How it works

 - The game continuously tracks the player’s position zones (left, center, right)
 - Every few seconds, the AI analyzes player movement statistics
-- Based on the dominant player zone, the alien formation subtly repositions to avoid the player's main firing lane
+- Based on the dominant player zone, the alien formation subtly repositions to avoid the player’s main firing lane
 - This creates a dynamic and reactive challenge instead of predictable enemy behavior

-### Why it matters:
+### Why it matters

-Classic Space Invaders has fixed movement patterns.
+Classic Space Invaders uses fixed enemy patterns.
 This version introduces **behavior-based adaptation**, making each playthrough different.

 ---

 ## 🧠 Additional Game Mechanics

 - Wave-based progression with increasing alien rows
 - Timer-based survival win condition
 - Alien bullets and collision detection
 - Smooth simultaneous movement and firing controls
 - Clean win / lose end screens with restart option

 ---

 ## 🛠️ Tech Stack

 - HTML5 Canvas
-- JavaScript
+- JavaScript (Vanilla)
 - CSS
-- Basic behavioral AI logic